The Young Researchers' Adventure

-Excelling high school students: How do two full days of laboratory experiments, lectures from experts, and social activities, three times a year sound?
+Are you crazy about chemistry?
+Nuts for nanotechnology?
+Astonished by astrophysics?
+How do two full days of laboratory experiments, lectures by experts and social activities, three times a year, sound?

-The Young Researchers program is your opportunity to meet new like-minded friends from all around the country.
-The multidisciplinary program will provide a taste of such topics as astronomy and astrophysics, biotechnology and medicine, chemistry, nanotechnology, and many others.
-You will meet the Weizmann Institute’s graduate students and scientists, visit advanced labs, and perform advanced scientific experiments.
-The program’s social activities include playing musical instruments – and games – together, or participating in group activities and competitions.
+The Young Researchers program offers outstanding high school students the opportunity to meet new, like-minded friends from all over Israel.
+This unique multidisciplinary program offers participants a chance to delve into astronomy and astrophysics, biotechnology and medicine, chemistry, nanotechnology, and many other subjects.
+Participants meet Weizmann Institute graduate students and scientists, visit advanced labs, and perform advanced scientific experiments.
+Evening hours are filled with fun social activities, including playing musical instruments, games, group activities, competitions, and more.

 More about the program

-The most promising students in the program will receive a recommendation for applying to the research projects program in 11th grade and will become candidates for international delegations and scientific conferences in the USA, UK, Germany, Sweden, and other countries.
+The program's most promising students will receive a recommendation with which they can apply to the Research Projects program in 11th grade, and will also be considered for international delegations and scientific conferences in the USA, UK, Germany, Sweden, and more.